alni/digital-signage-samples/README.md

 * [`coin-slider/`](coin-slider/) - contains code, layout and styles for the Coin Slider JavaScript library
+* [`gapps-script/`](gapps-script/) - contains code for integrating different
+  Google services (and/or other services) with each-other through Google Apps Script
 * [`gcalflow/`](gcalflow/) - contains code, layout and styles for the gCalFlow JavaScript library
 * [`xibo/`](xibo/) - contains templates and styles for Xibo modules